Graffiti Fonts®

 Fat Tip - The First Real Graffiti Font

 If the main critera in defining a Graffiti genre within type is intention then the first typeface in this genre has to be "Fat Tip".
 The Fat Tip font was created in mid 1996 by Turntable Media.
 A "Fat Tip", also, often called a "Fat Cap" is any spray can cap (actuator) that creates a wide, circular spray pattern.
-A type of actuator known as the "New York Fat" has remained he most popular Fatcap since the early days of graffiti but there are many, many varieties of "Fat Tips".
-The first of these "tips" or "caps" were found & repurposed from other household products like "Spray N Wash", oven cleaners & shoe polish.
-Industrious graffiti artists found the source of these actuators and began to buy them in bulk for use with spray paint.
-The letterforms in the Fat Tip font only subtly emulate a tag style but the font is meant to emulate the look of letters written with spray paint using a Fat Tip.
+A type of actuator known as the "New York Fat" has remained the most popular Fatcap since the early days of graffiti but there are many, many varieties the first of which were found & repurposed from other household products like "Spray N Wash", oven cleaners, shoe polish.
+Smart graffiti artists found the source of these caps and began to buy them in bulk for use with spray paint.
+The Fat Tip font is not exactly a tag style but is meant to emulate the look of letters written with spray paint, using a "Fat Tip".
 While too simple to really count as a tag or handstyle the graffiti / Hip-Hop influence on the letter style is unmistakable.
 Around the time of this font's creation the creators at the small, San Francisco based Turntable Media were providing design work for a number of underground & industry Hip-Hop names like Dr. Octogon & DJ Q-Bert, further solidifying the intent apparent in this font to represent modern graffiti in type.
 This font features the same array of characters for both capital & lowercase as well as numbers & most of the standard punctuation & symbols.
-Like many of the early graffiti style fonts Fat Tip was never supposed to be distributed by anyone other than it's creators but rampant piracy has spread it to a multitude of font download websites over the years.
+Like many of the early graffiti style fonts, Fat Tip was never supposed to be distributed by anyone other than its creators but rampant piracy has spread it to a multitude of font download websites over the years.

 Graffpity - The First Handstyle (tag) Font

 The first digital typeface to authentically represent a real graffiti "handstyle" or "tag" was a font named "Graffpity" cut by prominent & very talented SF bay area writer Rigel (Crayone) Juratovac.
 Graffpity was in fact the first digital typeface designed by an actual writer.
 Crayone was featured in the highly influential book "Spraycan Art" & later a number of videos, magazines & other media.
-Having painted some iconic & long-standing murals Crayone was already well known by writers far & wide but especially so in the bay area scene.
+Having painted some iconic & long-standing murals Crayone was already well known by writers far & wide but especially so in the west coast, bay area scene.

 Graffpity was designed & published in 1998 but the font was very obscure in the grand scheme of things.
 In fact, despite extensive searching & methodical research the Graffiti Fonts® foundry didn't even discover this font until we were working on our 3rd collection in 2004.
 It was reasonable at the time for us to incorporate virtually every graffiti font ever created into our collections but we had managed to miss both Graffpity & Fat Tip in our fisrt 2 collections (2002-2004).
 The Graffpity font had resurfaced from obscurity due to an increasing volume of interest in graffiti style fonts but specifically due to piracy.
 The font was added to the 3rd edition of the Graffiti Fonts® collection in 2005.
 This required some simple technical fixes (the original font required one to type in all caps).
 Correcting the earlier oversight we added it retroactively to the original editions as well.
 This left only a couple of the worlds first graffiti-style fonts not included in the collections.